pablodelarco/marketplace-community/docs/AUTOMATIC_APPLIANCE_GUIDE.md

 ### Step 4: Build the Image

+**Note:** The generator automatically registers your appliance in `Makefile.config` by adding it to the SERVICES list.
+This allows the build system to recognize your appliance.

-If you answered 'y' to the prompt, the build starts automatically.
+If you answered 'y' to the generator prompt, the build starts automatically.
 Otherwise:

 ```bash
 cd ../../apps-code/community-apps